harshbhaskerwar28/FinGenie-AI/README.md

 ---

-*FinAnalytica AI - Transforming Financial Analysis with Intelligent Insights* 🚀
+*✨ FinGenie AI - Your Financial Wishes, Our AI Commands 🧞‍♂️*